paperbenni/paperbenni.github.io/content/posts/niri.md

 XWayland is a bit rough on niri. instantmenu spawns on the wrong workspace and sometimes behind normal tiled windows.
 Sometimes it also opens in a window even though it is supposed to render above other windows, not inside one.
-I do not know if this is a problem with xwayland-sattelite or niri, but sadly it makes x11 based menus nearly unusable.
+I do not know if this is a problem with xwayland-satellite or niri, but sadly it makes X11-based menus nearly unusable.

 # Dynamic workspaces